What is a Dictatorship?

 - President Faustin Archange Touadera of the Central African Republic

 - President Idriss Deby of Chad

 - President Xi Jinping of China

-- President Felix Tshisekedi of the Republic of Congo
+- President Félix Tshilombo Tshisekedi of the Democratic Republic of the Congo

-- President Denis Sassou Nguesso of the Congo
+- President Denis Sassou Nguesso of the Republic of the Congo

 - President Miguel Diaz-Canel of Cuba